Click here for a Printer Friendly PDF of this newsletter.

 You can read the article by open access here.

 Communicator events approaching

 Uncertainties of the COVID-19 health issue continue to prompt flexible event planning.
-Here are plans of which we are aware, with website addresses you can use to track updates.
+Here are plans of which we are aware, with contact information you can use for details.

 April 12-15, 2021